Updated on May 2, 2023

 What Causes Postpartum Hives?

-Postpartum hives, despite their name, can happen for other reasons than pregnancy.
-They are referred to as postpartum because they occur after giving birth and some women may have never experienced symptoms of Hives before their postpartum period.
+Postpartum hives or postpartum acne, despite their name, can happen for other reasons than pregnancy.
+They are referred to as pregnancy rash because they occur after giving birth and some women may have never experienced symptoms of Hives before their postpartum period.
 The following are some of the most common causes of postpartum hives:

 One of the most common causes of postpartum hives is an Allergic reaction.
 No, you are not allergic to your new baby: If you have never had allergies or only have very mild allergies, you should be aware that pregnancy can exacerbate them.
 During pregnancy, one-third of women’s asthma and allergy symptoms worsened.

 This is possible because the hormonal rollercoaster you’re on while pregnant can mess with your immune system.
-All of these changes in your body can result in hives after pregnancy.
+All of these changes in your body can result in a pregnancy rash.

 Changes in your diet during (and after) pregnancy may affect your gut health.
 This can sometimes cause the immune system to go into overdrive, resulting in allergies.